jpthompson23/swipl-server/README.md

     print prolog.query("uncle(Uncle,Nephew)")

 #### DISCLAIMER:
 This code is provided *as-is*.
-I take no responsibility for any security vulnerabilities related to hosting a server on your machine that executes procedures called by a remote client.
-There's a password that can be set for the server, but that's just my little band-aid.
-Obviously, since this program doesn't use SSL, anyone sniffing your traffic can get the password.
-So just be careful.
+Be aware that this SWI-Prolog script runs a server that listens for and executes queries, and it may be possible for a client to use this maliciously.
 I take no responsibility for anything going wrong.